urbit/landscape/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
-name: Notifications QA issue
+name: Report a bug
-about: Testing for the Nov 2020 notifications release
+about: Use this template to file a bug report for Landscape.
 title: ''
-labels: nov2020-hark
+labels: unreviewed
 assignees: ''

 ---